2DegreesInvesting/ds.databricks4r/README.md

 # Databricks for RStudio users

 The goal of this series is to help R users understand if and how they can do in Databricks the things they commonly do in RStudio.
+I’ll point to some frictions I see as an RStudio user new to Databricks.

 At the end of this series you’ll be able to do things like this:

 - Add folders, .R files and notebooks to your Workspace.
-- Connect to an existing cluster.
 - Work with Git and GitHub.
-- Create a dataframe from a .csv file in the file system.
 - Create a spark dataframe from a table in the Databricks Catalog.
-- Create and run jobs.
+- Run jobs.
 - Create a cluster with RStudio installed in it.

 ## Who is the audience?